arncv/TextScribe/README.md

 *   `--theme <theme-name>`: Choose a theme (options: default, dark, light).
 *   `--clipboard`: Copy the generated HTML directly to the clipboard.
 *   `--browser`: Preview the generated HTML in your default web browser.
+*   `--epub`: Generate an EPUB file.
+Perfect for readers.

 **Example**: Convert `example.md` to HTML using the dark theme and save it as `output.html`: